NWChemEx/TensorWrapper/docs/source/developer/design/buffer.rst

 Creating a Buffer
 =================

-Creating a ``Buffer`` is done through an allocator, the exact details for how to create an allocator are beyond our current scope.
+Creating a ``Buffer`` is done through an allocator.
+For now we treat allocators as opaque objects (design details for the allocator component can be found in the :ref:`tw_designing_the_allocator` section).

+beyond our current scope.
 For now we treat it as an opaque type.
 Creation of a ``Buffer`` requires providing the allocator a ``Shape`` object (which is also opaque for our current purposes) in one of two ways.
 The first invocation is just the shape: